 Anna has a BMus from Canadian Mennonite University, and a Post-baccelaureate Diploma in Performance from the University of Manitoba.
 Recent operatic role studies include Zdenka, Despina, Juliet (Gounod), and Anne Page.
 Just prior to the pandemic, Anna was Music Director for feminist theatre group Pocket Frock’s production of Romeo and Julliet, and BachStreet’s 2019 Christmas Spectacular.
 Anna was the 2018-2020 Artist in Residence at Bethel Mennonite Church, and has won the J. Orville Derraugh Memorial Recital Scholarship, and the Verna Mae Janzen Music Competition.

 Anna runs a private voice studio ABP Music Studio, where the focus is on singing for self-care, and is the Marketing Manager at the Vancouver Bach Family of Choirs.
 She is close to finishing a certificate in Expressive Arts Therapy at the Winnipeg Holistic Expressive Therapy Institute.

-A versatile vocalist, Anna performs not only as a classical soprano, but also as a musical theatre singer-actor, and singer-songwriter.
+A versatile vocalist, Anna performs not only as a classical soprano, but also as a musical theatre singer-actor, and indie-folk singer-songwriter.